Ken1JF/test-ahgo/README.txt

 There is a script to build and run the tests:
     abst-hier/src/buildScript.bash
+        TODO: add to a repo.
+Which one? ahgo?

 Some major tests:
     rwd, do read write database
         after this test, run "./checkout.txt" in
             TODO: add to abst-hier
+            TODO: get a golden output, then stop using

 Working on:
     Processing: Fuseki.sgf - a file of Fuseki openings.